COHS Student FAQs

 Does the Library offer other resources for adult education and job preparation?

-San José Public Library (SJPL) is committed to helping people meet their education and job preparation needs.
-We offer job search programs and computer assistance at many locations.
-SJPL Works is based on the third floor of the King Library.
-Staff there can help with everything from starting a small business to searching for a job.
+The San José Public Library (SJPL) is committed to helping people meet their education and job preparation needs.
+We offer job search programs and computer assistance at library branches.
+SJPL Works is based on the third floor of the Dr. Martin Luther King, Jr. Library.
+Staff there can help with everything from searching for a job to starting a small business.

-The San José Public Library Partners in Reading adult literacy program also offers one-on-one and small group tutoring for adults who want to build basic reading, writing, and technology skills.
+The San José Public Library Partners in Reading adult literacy program also offers one-to-one and small group tutoring for adults who want to build basic reading, writing, and technology skills.
 Partners in Reading can help prepare students who may want to earn a diploma or GED in the future after building their basic skills.
-Partners in Reading can help prepare students who may want to earn a diploma or GED in the future after building their basic skills.
-You can also use online learning programs through the San José Public Library’s website to study more and brush up on your basic skills.
+You can also use online learning programs through the San José Public Library's website to study more and brush up on your basic skills.

 What do successful COHS students need to do in order to graduate?

 Students who have been successful in the program study every day.
 They make getting their high school diploma a priority, even though they are very busy and have a lot going on in their lives.
-They communicate regularly with partners in reading staff and with their academic coach.
+They communicate regularly with Partners in Reading staff and with their COHS academic coach.
 They ask for help when needed, but they are also self-motivated and comfortable working independently.
 Most of all, they are determined and able to finish something they start.